Skip to content

 Providing Feedback

-In light of this, while your main goal of prerelease testing likely is to check the forthcoming operating systems against your existing hardware and software, there’s another crucial goal: Providing feedback to Apple about the new OSes.
+While your main goal of prerelease testing is to check the forthcoming operating systems against your existing hardware and software, there’s another important one: Providing feedback to Apple.
 For that, your best bet is AppleSeed for IT.

 When to submit feedback?
 Whenever an app or service you’ve used in the past doesn’t work or behaves oddly—crashing, hanging, or being so slow as to be unusable—under the new OS.

-When you file feedback, it's important to make it useful.
-Don't just say, "It doesn't work".
+When you file feedback, make it useful.
 The more information you can provide, the more likely your bug will get fixed fast and won’t require a lot of follow-up.
 As a start, include a detailed, descriptive title when filing the report, following the rubrics “[[service or app]] [[is doing this weird thing]]” or “[[can’t do this]] in [[service or app]].”
 Screenshots are also really helpful.
-For more, see Apple’s article on how to file good bug reports.
+For more, see Apple’s article on how to file great bug reports.

 If the problem you’ve identified involves third-party software, make sure to use that vendor’s feedback mechanism as well.
 It can be difficult at this stage to tell whether a problem is with the operating system or the app, so you’re better off filing a report with both Apple and the ISV.